 - f.
 Select Finish. - g.
 Select Download Conferencing Node Configuration and save the XML configuration file. - A zip file with the name pexip-<hostname>.<domain>.xml will be downloaded. - 14.
-You must now upload the XML configuration file to the new Conferencing Node: - Browse to https://conferencing-node-private-ip>:8443/ and use the form provided to upload the XML configuration file to the Conferencing Node VM. - i.
+You must now upload the XML configuration file to the new Conferencing Node: - Browse to https://conferencing-node-private-ip>:8443/ and use the form provided to upload the XML configuration file to the Conferencing Node VM.

+If you cannot access the Conferencing Node, check that you have allowed the appropriate source addresses in your security group inbound rules for management traffic.

+- i.
 Select Choose File and select the XML configuration file. - ii.
 Select Upload. - b.
 The Conferencing Node will apply the configuration and then reboot.
-When it has rebooted, it will connect to the Management Node. - You can close the browser window used to upload the file. - 15.
-If you want the node to have a persistent public IP address you can assign an Elastic IP address to the Conferencing Node.
-To do this, use the Elastic IPs option in the Amazon VPC console. - Note that the public IP address assigned when the instance was launched (if Auto-assign Public IP was selected), will always be available and will not change while the instance remains running.
-A new (different) public IP address is only assigned if the instance is stopped and restarted. - 16.
-Configure the Conferencing Node's static NAT address, if you have a assigned a public IP address to the instance: - a.
+When it has rebooted, it will connect to the Management Node.

+You can close the browser window used to upload the file.

+15. If you want the node to have a persistent public IP address you can assign an Elastic IP address to the Conferencing Node.
+To do this, use the Elastic IPs option in the Amazon VPC console.

+Note that the public IP address assigned when the instance was launched (if Auto-assign Public IP was selected), will always be available and will not change while the instance remains running.
+A new (different) public IP address is only assigned if the instance is stopped and restarted.

+- 16. Configure the Conferencing Node's static NAT address, if you have a assigned a public IP address to the instance: - a.
 Log in to the Pexip Infinity Administrator interface on the Management Node. - b.
 Go to Platform Configuration > Conferencing Nodes) and select the Conferencing Node. - c.
 Configure the Static NAT address as the instance's public IP address (either the auto-assigned public address or the Elastic IP address as appropriate).